FactomProject/FactomDocs/factomDataStructureDetails.md

 These data structures are composed by the Users.

 ### Entry
+**(Different from what is implemented)**

 An Entry is the element which carries user data.
 An Entry Reveal is essentially this data.

 An External ID (ExtID) is one or more byte fields which can serve as hints to 3rd party databases.
 These are fields which the Entry author felt would make good keys into a database.
 They are not required for Factom usage.
 The data is not checked for validity, or sanitized.
-The only enforcement of these fields is the lengths need to be within bounds.
-Also, the character encoding selected must be not reserved.

-**(Different from what is implemented)**
+There is no enforcement of this data and is only interpreted when forming a key for a database.
+When a database interprets the data at this point, the only validity check is that when parsed, the ExtID data cannot be more than the Payload.

 | data | Field Name | Description |